Leadville 100 MTB (August 12, 2023)

 Expo

 But before the afternoon gatherings, there was time to spend at the expo.
 Chatting here, shopping there.
-My biggest gratitude goes towards the Canyon mechanics, who were doing free bike checkups, both for their factory racers hanging around and recording bike checks for their youtube channels, and for us mere mortals alike.
+My biggest gratitude goes towards the Canyon mechanics, who were doing free bike checkups, both for their factory racers hanging around and recording bike checks for their YouTube channels, and for us mere mortals alike.
 And they found a loose bolt in my shock pivot.
 That thing could easily ruin my day if left unattended.
 Guys took the whole pivot apart, cleaned, and tightened it back.
 So much appreciated!

 Race day